blackdwarf/core-docs/docs/cli/dnx-migration.md

 }
 ```

+Second is to change your targeted framework(s).
+If you were writing applications for .NET Core, you were most likely
+using `dnxcore50` as  your targeted framework.
+With the CLI and the changes that the new .NET Standard Library brought,
+the framework needs to be one of the following:

+1. netcoreapp1.0 - if you are writing applications on .NET Core (including ASP.NET Core applications)
+2. netcore1.0 - if you are writing class libraries

-After this, running `dotnet restore` will restore the dependencies of your project.
+Once your `project.json` is ready, running `dotnet restore` will restore the dependencies of your project.
 Running `dotnet build` will show
 any build errors, though there shouldn't be too much of them.
 After your code is building and running properly, you
 are good to go!
 Congratulations, the migration from DNX projects in now complete!